grahamegrieve/ClinicArrivals/documentation.md

 Only 2 fields can be changed:
 * status from booked to arrived
 * appending "Appointment URL: {{url}}" to the comments
+* updating the appoint type to "http://hl7.org/au/fhir/CodeSystem/AppointmentType" code = "teleconsultation" or removing it